ha7ilm/csdr/README.md

 #### Buffer sizes

-`csdr` has three modes of determining the buffer sizes, which can be chosen by the appropriate environment variables:
+*csdr* has three modes of determining the buffer sizes, which can be chosen by the appropriate environment variables:
-* default: 16k or 1k buffer is chosen based on function,
+* *default:* 16k or 1k buffer is chosen based on function,
-* dynamic buffer size determination: input buffer size is recommended by the previous process, output buffer size is determined by the process,
+* *dynamic buffer size determination:* input buffer size is recommended by the previous process, output buffer size is determined by the process,
-* fixed buffer sizes.
+* *fixed buffer sizes*.

-`csdr` uses two buffer sizes by **default**.
+*csdr* can choose from two different buffer sizes by **default**.
-* For operations handling the full-bandwidth I/Q data from the receiver, a buffer size of 16384 samples is used.
+* For operations handling the full-bandwidth I/Q data from the receiver, a buffer size of 16384 samples is used (see `env_csdr_fixed_big_bufsize` in the code).
 * For operations handling only a selected channel, a buffer size of 1024 samples is used (see `env_csdr_fixed_bufsize` in the code).

-`csdr` now has an experimental feature called **dynamic buffer size determination**, which is switched on by issuing `export CSDR_DYNAMIC_BUFSIZE_ON=1` in the shell before running `csdr`.
+*csdr* now has an experimental feature called **dynamic buffer size determination**, which is switched on by issuing `export CSDR_DYNAMIC_BUFSIZE_ON=1` in the shell before running `csdr`.
 If it is enabled:
 * All `csdr` processes in a DSP chain acquire their recommended input buffer size from the previous `csdr` process.
 This information is in the first 8 bytes of the input stream.
 * Each process can decide whether to use this or choose another input buffer size (if that's more practical).
 * Every process sends out its output buffer size to the next process.
 Then it startss processing data.